yulong-lu/My_Wind_Power_Forecast/README.md

 2. Download data.
 You can download the all datasets from [Google Driver](https://drive.google.com/u/0/uc?id=1NF7VEefXCmXuWNbnNe858WvQAkJ_7wuP&export=download), [Baidu Driver](https://pan.baidu.com/share/init?surl=r3KhGd0Q9PJIUZdfEYoymg&pwd=i9iy) or [Kaggle Datasets](https://www.kaggle.com/datasets/wentixiaogege/time-series-dataset).
 All the datasets are well pre-processed and can be used easily.
 Create a seperate folder ```./dataset``` and put all the files in the directory.

 3. Train the model.
 We provide the experiment scripts of all benchmarks under the folder `./scripts`.
-The script for unified settings is *xPatch96*, while for the hyperparameter search you can use *xPatch336*.
+The script for unified settings is *xPatch_unified*, while for the hyperparameter search you can use *xPatch_search*.
 You can reproduce the experiment results by:

 ```
-bash scripts/xPatch96.sh
+bash scripts/xPatch_unified.sh
 ```

 You can adjust the hyperparameters based on your needs (e.g. different patch length, different look-back windows and prediction lengths, different alpha parameters for exponential decomposition).
 We also provide code for the baseline models and for ablation experiments from Appendix (EMA decomposition, arctangent loss, sigmoid learning rate adjustment scheme, inference time) in ```./ablation```.